Advancing vs. Retarding Ignition Timing: Key Differences

 A dead battery can cause you to be stranded waiting for a jump-start.
 It’s good to get your battery looked at when you notice things like a clicking sound while turning the key or dimming headlights.

 The alternator is responsible for generating electricity.
 It keeps your battery charged by converting mechanical energy into electrical energy while the car is operating.
-By continuously charging the battery and keeping the battery charged throughout every trip, it keeps the car and all of the electrical components working correctly.
+By continuously charging the battery and keeping the battery charged throughout every trip, it keeps the car and all the electrical components working correctly.

 Signs of a failing or worn alternator are similar to those of a dying battery, including headlight dimming and difficulty starting.
 Ignoring alternator problems can cause battery issues, which in turn could leave you stranded.

-The brakes on your car are used to help slow down and stop your vehicle, as well as keep it in place when parked.
+The brakes on your car are used to slow down and stop your vehicle, as well as keep it in place when parked.
 Most cars feature either a disc or drum brake system.

 Read: What Is Brake Fluid, What Does It Do and How Often Should You Change It?